Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: Historical growth has been influenced by the automotive industry cycles and strategic initiatives.
+Historical Growth: Growth has been variable, influenced by automotive production cycles and acquisitions.

 Summary